 Processing large CSV files in Power Automate can be a challenge, especially when dealing with files containing thousands of rows.
-In this blog, we’ll walk through an efficient technique for handling large CSV files by reading data from OneDrive, chunking it dynamically, processing it using an Excel script, and inserting the data into an Azure SQL Database using a stored procedure
+In this blog, we’ll walk through an efficient technique for handling large CSV files by reading them from OneDrive, dynamically chunking them, processing them with an Excel script, and inserting the data into an Azure SQL Database using a stored procedure.

 By following this approach, you can overcome Power Automate’s memory and timeout limitations while maintaining a smooth data pipeline.